ManishBadgotra/Golang-tutorials/structures/README.md

     }

     /*
-        Below is a function made with Struct.
+        Below is an example for how to initilize values for respect struct.
     */
+    var variableNmae = structPackageName.StructName{
+        VariableOfStruct: value,
+        ... // do this for all variables whose input is required.
+    }

+    /*
+        Below is an example to call function that was made for Struct.
+    */
+    variableName.function()

 In this syntax some rules we have to follow which are:
-    Capitalize first letter of struct name and variables inside it.
+    -Capitalize first letter of struct name and variables inside it for making them Global.
-    Struct name must justify what it will be used for.
+    -Struct name must justify what it will be used for.
-    If struct is inside the main file than it has nothing to do with package name but if we made an different file to save struct in it then.
+    -If struct is inside the main file than it has nothing to do with package name but if we made an different file to save struct in it then.
 We will have to follow above rules strictly and then import our struct package in our main.go
+    -I have also gave an example above for declaring and using struct.